pachyderm/pachyderm/examples/opencv/templates/README.md

 >![pach_logo](../../img/pach_logo.svg) COMING SOON!
 This example will require to run Pachyderm 2.1 or later versions.

 We adapted our opencv tutorial to use pipeline templates.
 In this adapted version, we use 2 templates (`edges.jsonnet` and `montage.jsonnet`) to generate our opencv pipelines.

-We then extend the use case and go on to appy the montage template another time, creating another pipeline, identical to the first montage-1.json but different in name montage-2.json and input repositories (now montages and images), thus outputing a montage of a montage.
+We then extend the use case and re-apply the montage template a second time, creating another pipeline, identical to the first montage-1.json but different in name montage-2.json and input repositories.
 ## Prerequisites

-We are assuming that you have a running version of Pachyderm 2.1 or later, its associalted pachctl CLI and are familiar with the original opencv tutorial.
+We assume that you have a running version of Pachyderm 2.1 or later, its associated pachctl CLI, and are familiar with the original opencv tutorial.

 ```shell
 pachctl version